 teach courses pertaining to the culture and development of an area, an ethnic group, or any other group, such as Latin American studies, women's studies, or urban affairs.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-teach courses in English language and literature, including linguistics and comparative literature.
+teach courses pertaining to the laws of matter and energy.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

 Political Science Professors job description, Political Science Professors salary, Political Science Professors information, what is the job of a Postsecondary Political Science Teacher like, pros and cons about Postsecondary Political Science Teachers, colleges and universities for Postsecondary Political Science Teachers, is Postsecondary Political Science Teachers the right career for me, careers in Education

 Adjunct Political Science Instructor, Adjunct Professor, Assistant Professor, Assistant Professor of Political Science, Assistant Professor of Public Administration, Associate Professor, Associate Professor of Political Science, Chair, College or University Faculty Member, College Professor